 Jason Clark NRP, CCEMT-P, FP-C, C-NPT, CMTE LIFE FORCE Air Medical

 Maslow’s Hierarchy of Needs is a basic concept we learn during our primary education that teaches us the basic needs of a human.
-While a simple concept; it is one we are guilty of forgetting quickly in the workplace.
+While a simple concept, it is one we are guilty of forgetting quickly in the workplace.
 Employees are the backbone of transport programs and we often fall short when it comes to recognizing our people for going above and beyond.
-A simple thank you goes a long way but the establishment of a structured employee recognition program and have a positive impact on the culture of the transport service and drive morale to new heights.
+A simple thank you goes a long way.
+The establishment of a structured employee recognition program can have a positive impact on the culture of the transport service and drive morale to new heights.
 This lecture will provide a step by step layout to design an employee recognition program that is tied to quality pillars to quantify the reasons for recognizing employees.
-With an established program; employees know the criteria in which they must meet to be considered for recognition and the perception of a popularity contest can be avoided.
+With an established program, employees know the criteria in which they must meet to be considered for recognition and the perception of a popularity contest can be avoided.
 Employee recognition programs and how they relate to generational differences of employees will be discussed.
-The lecture will discuss how the quality pillars can be directly related to the core values of the organization and how performance evaluations can be integrated with this program.
+A discussion on how the quality pillars can be directly related to the core values of the organization and how performance evaluations can be integrated with this program.

 Impact of Ineffective Leadership – How to Grow Your Program and Not Hurt Your People

 Brett Henyon FP-C, University of Virginia – Pegasus